1jour1vin

 Bettane & Desseauve

-Philippe Castéja has worked hard to restore a superb family estate in the Pauillac hinterland.
-The aging of the vines and the construction of a high-performance work tool enable him to produce a supple, fleshy wine that is constantly improving.
-Its terroir enables it to open up before most of the wines in its appellation, which should make it more present on restaurant menus, with good value for money.
+Philippe Castéja has worked hard to restore a superb family estate located in the Pauillac hinterland.
+The aging of the vines and the construction of high-performance working tools have made it possible to produce a supple, full-bodied wine that is constantly improving.
+Its terroir allows it to open up earlier than most wines in its appellation, which should make it more prominent on restaurant menus, offering good value for money.

 Decanter